Characterising and bounding the set of quantum behaviours in contextuality scenarios: Tutorial code

-For this scenario we will employ the operator list $\mathcal{O}= \{\mathbb{I},\{U^y_k,{U^y_k}^\dagger\}^{Y-1,K-2}_{y=0,k=0}\}$.
-We begin by declaring the specifications of the prepare-and-measure experiment, total number of operators, empty arrays for constraints, a probability cell for storing observed behaviour, an empty array to for the results, and $X$ SDP variables,
+For this scenario we will employ the operator sequence {$\mathcal{O}=(\mathbb{I})\mathbin\Vert (U^y_k,{U^y_k}^\dagger)^{Y-1,K-2}_{y=0,k=0}$}.
+We begin by declaring the specifications of the prepare-and-measure experiment, the total number of operators, empty arrays for the constraints, a probability cell for storing the observed behaviour, an empty array to for the results, and $X$ SDP variables,

 It is a feature of our formulation that one can easily segregate constraints on abstract moment matrices, from those that depend specifically on the operators in the operator list.
-The former includes the following constraints that ensue from positive semidefiniteness of the quantum states, and equivalence conditions of preparations \eqref{OEP632},
+The former includes the following constraints that ensue from the positive semidefiniteness of the quantum states, and the equivalence conditions of the preparations \eqref{OEP632},

-Now let us now collect constraints that are specific to the operator list we are employing.
-First, we create an indexing function which returns the position of the operator in each moment matrix given the operator specifiers,
+Now, let us collect constraints that are specific to the operator list we are employing.
+First, we create an indexing function which returns the position of the operator in each moment matrix, given the operator specifiers,